Daegybyte/distarb/README.md

 ### Miscellaneous:

 No animals were harmed in the making of this program.
-However one particularly happy corgi did receive many treats fromt the treat jar on my desk.
-He is becoming a bit of a chunk as a result.
+One particularly happy corgi named Doc received many treats from the treat jar on my desk.
+As a result, he is becoming a bit of a chunk.

 #### Like keys on a keyboard, your turn signal is not that far from your fingers.
 Use it.